hjthorpe/extra-react-mock-interview/README.md

 ## Challenge 2

-### Add Links and Routes to the main App component, linking to each of the drills
+### Add Links and Routes to the main App component

+Create links and routes to navigate to each of the drills